FarronF/limerick-council-meetings/meetings/2024/09/16-Monthly Meeting of the Metropolitan District of Limerick/Agenda - Meeting of Metropolitan District of Limerick - 16th September 2024.md

 I will ask at the next Meeting of the Metropolitan District of Limerick what progress has been

-made on the taking in charge of the road at the back of Dochas building on Parnell Street.--- 4
+made on the taking in charge of the road at the back of Dochas building on Parnell Street.
+---
+4

 **15.Question submitted by Councillor S. Kiely**